JerryXO/task-assignment-1/README.md

-this is a assignment task submitted to olacademy as a part of shortlist process
+this is a assignment task submitted to olcademy as a part of shortlist process